Selegie House: History

-Construction of the complex began in 1962, costing $3.8 million, and included 151,212 people, and used materials from local quarries.
-The complex included three larger blocks, with the tallest being twenty stories high, which made it the tallest mix-used development in Singapore at the time of its opening.
-The blocks were originally interlinked by four roles of two-storey blocks which were later demolished.
+Construction of Selegie House as a mixed residential building project begun in 1962, costing $3.8 million, a labour of 151,212 people, and supply of used materials from local quarries.
+The complex included three larger blocks, with the tallest being twenty stories high, which made it the 5th tallest modern housing in Singapore at the time of its opening.
+The blocks were originally interlinked by four rows of two-storey blocks which were later demolished and replaced with link ways.
 The tallest block included a glass enclosure at the twentieth floor for sightseeing.
-The complex was scheduled to be opened on 1 June 1963.
-However, the complex was opened by Prime Minister Lee Kuan Yew on 31 May instead.
-The complex was built next to the Selegie Integrated Primary School, which was the tallest school in Singapore at the time, and was originally situated in the Kandang Kerbau district.
-The rents flats in the complex costed $120 per month at the time of its opening.
-However, the complex did not include a car park.
+It was also completed in a record time of 18 months and adorned the cover of the HDB’s 1963 Annual Report.
+The complex was scheduled to be opened on 1 June 1963, but it was rescheduled to a day earlier and inaugurated by Prime Minister Lee Kuan Yew on 31 May 1963.